 Consumer Impacts

 It is anticipated that the connection costs for in scope consumers will be reduced, however depending on the solution taken forwards this may result in costs being socialised across other consumers.
+Add context.

 The challenges around performing an impact assessment are described in paragraph s 4.43 to 4.47, earlier in this document.

 Environmental Impacts